sanjairam16/ML--Weather-Prediction/README.md

 To write a program to predict daily temperature , PM2.5 pollution level and Energy based on environmental sensor data using Random Forest Algorithm.

 ## Problem Statement and Dataset
+The objective of this experiment is to build a machine learning model that predicts environmental conditions such as temperature, air pollution (PM2.5), and solar radiation energy using sensor data collected over time.
+The dataset contains time-series data with features such as humidity, pressure, wind speed, illumination, CO₂ levels, and timestamps.
+Since the outputs are continuous values, this is treated as a regression problem.

 ## Equipments Required: